dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

     This will start the app using `nodemon`, which will automatically restart the app when changes are made.

-3. Open your browser to http://localhost:3000 to see if the app launched.
+3. Open your browser to http://localhost:3000.
 Instead of the app, you should see the following error:

     ```plaintext no-copy-button
     Error: connect ECONNREFUSED 127.0.0.1:5432